NBC3005 Construction Law: Overview

 Steps to a successful assignment

-1. Collect all the relevant information about the assignment
+1. Collect all your information about the assignment.

-• the types of resources required for your reference list, e.g. books, handbooks, journal articles, case law, etc.
+• the type of resources required for your Reference List e.g. journal articles, book chapters, etc.

 1. Analyse and prepare

-• identify keywords & search the Library and credible online places for additional resources e.g. books, journal articles and legal material to support your ideas in drafting the assignment (see below the information on keywords and search strategies)
+• identify keywords & search the Library for additional resources e.g. books, journal articles (see the boxes below to know what are keywords and for some keyword search strategies)

 1. Read for Information

-• read the additional information sources for information not supplied in the required reading
+• read the additional articles etc. for information not in the Required Reading

-• prepare each reference as you go through the reading material ensuring it is written in the required AGLC referencing style.
-Refer to AGLC referencing guide for further assistance
+• prepare each Reference as you read it, and ensure it is written in the suggested referencing style (APA 7th or IEEE).
+Refer to APA 7th or IEEE referencing guides for further assistance.

 1. Start writing

-• collect notes from your readings and start writing your assignment
+• collect notes from your reading and start to build your assignment

-Refer to the Academic integrity & preventing plagiarism page to read about acknowledging the sources of the ideas you use in your writing.
+Refer to the Academic Resources & Referencing page to read about the writing process and its steps.